 There is no definitive treatment for bruxism.
 At Chapel Hill Family & Cosmetic Dentistry, your therapy will depend on your oral health condition and the presence of any underlying dental concerns.
 Dr. Furgurson and Dr. White generally prefer an occlusal splint, similar to a mouthguard, that is worn during sleep to protect the teeth from grinding and clenching.

 - Orthodontics: If your teeth are not in proper alignment, we may suggest orthodontic treatment to reposition teeth and allow for proper contact and jaw alignment, thus preventing grinding and clenching.
+We offer the Invisalign clear aligner system to help shift the teeth into proper alignment.
+Invisalign involves wearing a series of clear aligners that are very discreet.
+The aligners are switched out every week and are worn for 22 hours a day.

 - Bite Equilibration: Bite equilibration, or bite correction therapy, involves the dentist making minor adjustments to the teeth to allow them to fit together properly, eliminating stress and pressure.